smantic/blog/content/posts/context.md

 ```
 ### And More...

-We've seen that contexts are a versatile pattern that enable a wide array of useful functionality, including Timeouts, Cancellations, Logging, and Tracing.
+We've seen that `contexts` are a versatile pattern that enable a wide array of useful functions including Timeouts, Cancellations, Logging, and Tracing.

-I'm looking forward to seeing contexts being adapted more in the industry and also looking forward to seeing more functionality being enabled by the use of context,
+I'm looking forward to seeing `contexts` being adapted more in the industry and also looking forward to seeing more functionality being enabled by the use of context,
-such as no op mode and memoirs.
+such as no-op mode and memoirs.

 [^1]: https://pkg.go.dev/context#Context